Henry Jones Loyd1

 Reverend Richard Parker was born on 20 January 1809.1 He was the son of John Toulson and Hester Arthur Worsop.1 He married, firstly, Harriet Emma Gowan, daughter of George Gowan, on 14 October 1841.1 He married, secondly, Elizabeth Coffin, daughter of R. A. Coffin, on 22 May 1855.1 He died on 23 February 1887 at age 78.1

-Reverend Richard Parker was the Rector at Wll-cum-Claxby, Lincolnshire, England.1
+He was the Rector at Wll-cum-Claxby, Lincolnshire, EnglandG.1

 Child of Reverend Richard Parker and Harriet Emma Gowan